cloudfoundry/uaa/docs/UAA-APIs.md

 See [SCIM - List/Query Resources](http://www.simplecloud.info/specs/draft-scim-rest-api-01.html#query-resources)

 Get information about a user.
-This is needed by Collab Spaces to convert names and email addresses to immutable ids, and immutable ids to display names.
-SCIM supports more complex querying than we require.
-A simple "equals" filter for attributes should be adequate.
+This is needed by to convert names and email addresses to immutable ids, and immutable ids to display names.
+The implementation provides the core schema from the specification, but not all attributes are handled in the back end at present (e.g. only one email address per account).

+Filters: note that, per the specification, attribute values are comma separated and the filter expressions can be combined with boolean keywords ("or" and "and").

 * Request: `GET /Users?attributes=:requestedAttributes&filter=:filter`
 * Response Body (for `GET /Users?attributes=id&filter=emails.value eq bjensen@example.com`):